LuckyHyena/DnD/tomb_of_annihilation/player_notes/jungle_activities.md

 The student you teach makes progress twice as fast and consumes twice as much material per day.

 ## Catching up
-A party member that is lower level than at least half the other characters may spend their time shadowing the other members of the party, who share stories and point out and explain things they've learned from their more advanced adventuring experience.
+A party member that is lower level than at least half the other party members may spend their time shadowing the other members of the party, who share stories and point out and explain things they've learned from their more advanced adventuring experience.

 For every __fifteen__ downtime days a character invests in catching up, they gain __one Experience Chunk__.

 A character with enough Experience Chunks can level up as part of any long rest.

-A character that is catching up suffers the normal penalties for being distracted, except they **don't suffer disadvantage on saving throws**.

 ![immovable rod](/images/immovable-rod.jpg)